azgarmark/Diet-Planner/README.md

 # Features
 • BMI - A Body Mass Index Calculator
-• DIET PLANS - Suggesting the best diet plans for a day
+• DIET PLANS**¹** - Suggesting the best diet plans for a day
-• WORKOUT PLANS - Suggesting the best workouts according to the result of BMI
+• WORKOUT PLANS**²** - Suggesting the best workouts according to the result of BMI
 • FAQS - Clarifying and bursting the common myths and doubts

 # Highlights